 About the Jail

-The Scott County Jail is a newly constructed full service facility, initial occupancy occurred in December of 2005.
+The Scott County Jail is a full service facility, initial occupancy occurred in December of 2005.
 The facility is 88,737 square feet, included are 160 cells, of which 104 are double bunked for 264 beds.
 The new facility has a secure tunnel that connects the Scott County Justice Center and the Jail to provide for the efficient and safe movement of prisoners to and from Court.
 In addition, it has a secure Courtroom within the jail itself, which is used for initial arraignments.

 The Scott County Jail houses sentence and pre-trail adult male and female offenders.
 Juvenile delinquent offenders are housed for a very limited time.

 The Scott County Jail incorporated a direct supervision design and operational philosophy in the new facility.
 Inmate program opportunities are an integral part of the direct supervision philosophy.
 The facility offers a full range of jail programs to adult offenders.
 These programs include supervised inmate work crews.
 Studies indicate that correctional facilities that incorporate direct supervision philosophies into their daily operation have proven to be safer for staff and inmates.